brokenscripts/cpu_pinning/README.md

 #### lstopo (`hwloc` package)
 The package `hwloc` can visually show you the topology of your CPU.<sup>[2]</sup>
 To find the topology for your CPU run **`lstopo`** for a graphical window or **`lstopo --of txt`** for a CLI picture<sup>[2]</sup>
+**Note: If you only have `lstopo-no-graphics`, you can render a graphic to the terminal, IF YOU WANT A PICTURE, by using `lstopo-no-graphics -p --of txt`**

 ![](images/2021-04-16-14-24-41.png)